WaltSias/javascript-project-1-jan-2024/README.md

 This is a website that solves a game of Guess Who?

-You check the checkmarks for the facial features of a person, and the program guesses who it is.
+You check the checkboxes for the facial features of a person, and the program guesses who it is.
 If there is no match, it will tell you there isn't a match.

 ## About